g15ecb/emacs-slim/README.md

-My Emacs configuration.

-Generally: functional languages and LaTeX.
+Generally functional languages (OCaml, Erlang, Haskell and Racket) and LaTeX.